AlternativeNetizen/Kermnet/README.md

 the modern internet mainly consists of centralized servers allowing users to connect to other users Main issues with centralized servers:

-1.ISPS hold a great deal of power over citizens and they abuse it, making customers pay enormous amounts compared to the costs of the real cost of connecting that user to the internet
+1.ISPS hold a great deal of power over citizens and they abuse it, making customers pay enormous amounts compared to real cost of connecting that user to the internet

 2.those central servers exist within countries therefor governments impose regulations over any services over the internet